-Weston State Hospital is located in Weston, West Virginia along the banks of the West Fork of the Monongahela River.
+Weston State Hospital, located along the banks of the West Fork of the Monongahela River in Weston, West Virginia, was a mental institution in operation from 1860 to 1994.

 Construction on the asylum began shortly after on a 40-acre tract adjacent to the river.
 The most southern one-story wing was “under roof” by July 28, 1860.
 The wing was nearly complete a year later and foundations for the remainder of the building were set, however, all construction was halted when Virginia seceded from the Union in April 1861.2 Work did not resume until July 20, 1863 when West Virginia became a state.
 One of the earliest acts of the new state legislature was to rename the hospital as the West Virginia Hospital for the Insane.
 The hospital patient wing opened in 1864.